 Title Practical training: Cell Culture

 Period 4

 Code PSY4346

 ECTS credits -

 Organisational unit Anesthesiology (FHML)

 Coordinator Bert Joosten

 Descriptions During this practical session, students acquire skills in cell culturing.
 To this end, a murine cell line will be used to assess toxicity of materials used as treatments of neuropathic conditions.
 Moreover, demonstrations about animal models of pain, and behavioral tests to assess pain, are presented to students.
 Each student analyses data collected during the practical session and produces a short written report.

-Goals Knowledge of: Cell culture, animal models of pain, behavioral tests for pain assessment, translational pain modelling
+Goals Knowledge of: Cell culture, animal models of pain, behavioral tests for pain assessment, translational pain modelling.

 Instruction language EN

 Prerequisites

 Recommended literature

 Teaching methods Presentation(s) Skills Training(s)

 Assessment methods Attendance

 Key words cell culture, pain models, pain assessment

-Title Psychiatric Neuroscience Period 5 Code PSY4321 ECTS credits 5 Organisational unit Psychiatry and Neuropsychology (FHML) Coordinator Descriptions Daniel van den Hove, Gunter KenisThe main aim of this course is to gain insights into the molecular neurobiology of psychiatric disorders and how these phenotypes can be studied in animal models (i.e. the principle of translation).
-The first part of this course focuses on the psychobiology of stress, Goals pathophysiology.Knowledge of:Psychobiology of stress, neurobiology of psychiatric disorders, anxiety, anxiety disorders, panic disorder, major depression, psychosis, schizophrenia, molecular psychiatry, gene-environment (GxE) interactions, environmental exposure, functional neuroanatomy, (neuro)psychiatric (endo)phenotypes, animal models for psychiatric disorders, translational neuropsychiatry, the pathophysiology of mental disorders, hypothalamic-pituitary-adrenal axis, mesocorticolimbic system.
-Instruction language EN Instruction language Prerequisites Recommended literature lournal articles book chanters Journal articles, book chapters.
-Teaching methods Assignment(s) Lecture(s) Paper(s) PBL Presentation(s) Work in subgroups Assessment methods Attendance Final paper Presentation Written exam Key words stress, depression, anxiety disorders, panic disorder, schizophrenia, gene-environment (GxE) interactions
+Title Psychiatric Neuroscience Period 5 Code PSY4321 ECTS credits 5 Organisational unit Psychiatry and Neuropsychology (FHML) Coordinator Daniel van den Hove, Gunter Kenis Descriptions The main aim of this course is to gain insights into the molecular neurobiology of psychiatric disorders and how these phenotypes can be studied in animal models (i.e. the principle of translation).
+The first part of this course focuses on the psychobiology of stress, emotions and associated disorders such as depression and anxiety disorders.
+Chronic and/or excessive stress may lead to the development of psychiatric conditions such as depression and anxiety, diseases in which a patient shows inadequate coping associated with a severe disruption of daily life.
+A major challenge in research on stress and related disorders is to unravel the molecular basis of persistent changes in behaviour that explain the symptoms of mental illness and their (partial) reversal during treatment.
+A major focus during the course is on the limbic system, the sympathetic nervous system and the hypothalamo-pituitary-adrenal axis as key players of emotional regulation in health and disease.
+Furthermore, the roles of different neurotransmitter systems such as the serotonergic system will be discussed in depth.
+The second part of the course deals with the neurobiology of major psychotic disorders such as schizophrenia.
+In particular, this course addresses the molecular processes that influence psychosis-related cognitive domains from a translational point of view.
+Students will also study the mechanisms by which adverse environmental exposures de-regulate key brain structures that influence the mesocorticolimbic dopaminergic system - a core phenomenon in psychosis pathophysiology.
+Goals Knowledge of: Psychobiology of stress, neurobiology of psychiatric disorders, anxiety, anxiety disorders, panic disorder, major depression, psychosis, schizophrenia, molecular psychiatry, gene-environment (GxE) interactions, environmental exposure, functional neuroanatomy, (neuro)psychiatric (endo)phenotypes, animal models for psychiatric disorders, translational neuropsychiatry, the pathophysiology of mental disorders, hypothalamic-pituitary-adrenal axis, mesocorticolimbic system.
+Instruction language EN Prerequisites Recommended literature Journal articles; Book chapters.
+Teaching methods Assignment(s) Lecture(s) Paper(s) PBL Presentation(s) Work in subgroups Assessment methods Attendance Final paper Presentation Written exam

+Key words stress, depression, anxiety disorders, panic disorder, schizophrenia, gene-environment (GxE) interactions